 So what would happen if you looked at the world with no memory?

 is to exercise, or have the power of, memory.
 Recall knowledge from

 Keep in mind for attention or consideration.

-Make sense of; assign a meaning to.
-Give an interpretation or
+is to make sense of; assign a meaning to.
+Give an

 explanation to.
 Create an image or likeness of.